MEDICATIONS & INJECTABLES

 At CACRM, the doctors will prescribe a variety of medications dependent on their clinical testing and evaluation of the patients in their care to enhance the likelihood of a successful outcome.

 To the right are some of the medications that may be prescribed.
-Click on name for more information.
+Click on name for more information and instructions.

 HOW TO PERFORM A SUBCUTANEOUS INJECTION